Sinusitis Treatment in Los Angeles

 For patients suffering from certain forms of sinusitis, Dr. Aminpour offers a breakthrough technology called balloon sinuplasty.
 It is an alternative to sinus surgery.
 This procedure represents a significant improvement from previous sinusitis treatment methods.
 As opposed to a comprehensive surgical procedure involving general anesthetic, balloon sinuplasty is completed in minutes with no sedation at all.
 It is minimally invasive, only using the natural nasal passages.
 This approach allows patients to walk out our door directly following their surgery, and even drive themselves home.

-If you are experiencing the symptoms of chronic sinusitis, experienced sinus doctor Dr. Aminpour can help.
-He has experience treating thousands of patients suffering the effects of sinusitis.
+If you are experiencing the symptoms of chronic sinusitis, skilled sinus doctor Shervin Aminpour can help.
+He has a practical knowledge in treating thousands of patients suffering the effects of sinusitis.
 His patients regularly report a total reversal of their symptoms, calling it the best chronic sinusitis treatment in Los Angeles.
+Dr. Aminpour is also an amazing pediatric ENT in Los Angeles and has helped children who suffer from sinus and other problems.
 To ask any questions or to set an appointment, please call our office right away.
 We will be happy to help.

 In the past, sinusitis treatment has often included comprehensive surgery with a long recovery time and quite a bit of discomfort.
 Today, Dr. Aminpour uses a breakthrough technique known as balloon sinuplasty.
 This minimally invasive procedure makes no incisions and gives immediate relief to patients suffering from sinusitis.
 It is usually performed in less than 20 minutes, and patients go home the same day.
 Dr. Aminpour has become an expert in the balloon sinuplasty technique, making him among the most effective sinus doctors Los Angeles has available.Learn more about balloon sinuplasty